perrycate/tldr/posts/peak.md

 #### Seek repeatable, real-world scenarios with a low cost of failure
- * In the late 60s, the U.S. Navy set up a fighter jet training program ("Top Gun") in which the best pilots they had fought their second best fighters (without bullets)
+ * In the late 60s, the U.S. Navy set up a fighter jet training program ("Top Gun") in which the best pilots they had fought their second best fighters (without bullets).
- * No curriculum, just many, many dogfights but without the dying
+ * There was no curriculum, just many, many dogfights but without the dying.
  * After 1 year, the rate of enemy fighters shot down per U.S. fighters lost went from 1 : 1 to 12.5 : 1!

 #### Ask questions to yourself
-Every day in the Top Gun program after the fighting stopped, the trainers would grill the students:
+Every day in the Top Gun program after the fighting stopped, the trainers would question the students:
  * What did you notice while you were up there?
  * What actions did you take?
 Why?
  * What were your mistakes?
 What could you have done differently?

-Eventually the students automatically would ask themselves these questions, and you should too.
+Eventually the students automatically would ask themselves these questions.
+You should, too.

 ### Deliberate Practice IRL - tips and tricks

 #### Can't find a good teacher?
 Focus on the 3 Fs:

 **Focus** - Be fully engaged in your practice.
 Concentrate intently on the details of what you're doing.
 **Feedback** - Analyze what you're doing and what's going wrong.
 When and why are you making mistakes?
 **Fix it** - Figure out ways to practice more effectively and address your mistakes

 #### Stuck at a plateau?
 Try to challenge yourself in a different way:
-* Mix up the routine
+* Mix up the routine.
-* Modify parameters
+* Modify the goals/success metrics.
 * Try pushing yourself harder than usual, allowing yourself to fail.
 What do you mess up on first?
 Where do the mistakes come from?

 #### Having motivation issues?

- * Develop an official regimen (Ideally at least 1 hour/day)
+ * Develop an official regimen (Ideally at least 1 hour/day).
- * Allocate dedicated, regular time for your routine in your schedule
+ * Allocate dedicated, regular time for your routine in your schedule.
- * Minimize distractions (turn phone off and put in another room, etc)
+ * Minimize distractions (turn phone off and put in another room, etc).
  * Surround yourself with people who support your endeavors.
-(Supportive friends and/or others who are doing the same thing)
+(Supportive friends and/or others who are doing the same thing.)
- * Focus on one small, manageable goal (can be totally arbitrary) at a time so you can see improvement more easily
+ * Focus on one small, manageable goal (can be totally arbitrary) at a time so you can see improvement more easily.

-It will get easier to stick to your regimen as you mind/body adapts to the routine
+It will get easier to stick to your regimen as you mind/body adapts to the routine.

 #### Side note: "Willpower genes" aren't a thing
 There's very little scientific evidence that some people just have bigger